bdoyen/is_CLIP_easily_fooled/README.md

 # is_CLIP_easily_fooled
-A small ML experiment with CLIP Zero-Shot-Learning Image Classifier using Post-its and natural images of an Egg and a Cat
+A small ML experiment with CLIP Zero-Shot-Learning Image Classifier using Post-its and natural images of an Egg and a Cat<br/>

 ![alt text](https://github.com/bdoyen/is_CLIP_easily_fooled/blob/main/egg_postit_word_cat_pred.png?raw=true)